FAQ - Workers' Compensation

-Q: I was injured at work and I reported it to my boss.
+Q: I was injured at work, and I reported it to my boss.
 They are providing medical care.
-Everything is good right?
+Is everything good, right?

 A: Not necessarily.
-Some insurance companies give yoou a claim number but it is their internal number.
-It dows not mean a claim has been filed with the workers' Compensation Commission.
+Some insurance companies give you a claim number, but it is their internal number.
+It does not mean a claim has been filed with the workers' Compensation Commission.
 Call us.
 We can tell you whether you have done what is required.

 Q: What benefits am I entitled to under the Workers' Compensation Law?

-A: There are 4 basic benefits: 1.
+A: There are four basic benefits: 1.
 Medical care.
-2. Temproary total disability benefits 3.
+2. Temporary total disability benefits 3.
 Permanent partial or permanent total disability benefits 4.
-Vocational Rehabilitation Services.
-Call us to discuss these benefits and what you are entitled to under the law.
+Vocational Rehabilitation Services call us to discuss these benefits and what you are entitled to under the law.

 Q: My employer requires that I go to the company doctor for treatment.
 Do I have to do this?